bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

 interview screening questions (a form you fill when applying for a job):

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+Many-to-one
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+A document store is appropriate for A 2-person startup, rapidly developing a prototype   in a week to demonstrate to investors.
+Not appropriate for A bank, with mission-critical data demanding high reliability and integrity.
 - What is "NewSQL", and what is it trying to achieve?
+“NewSQL” approaches try to combine the best of both worlds (structure from   relational databases, scale from non-relational databases).

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this